e-inwork-com/go-profile-service/README.md

 # [e-inwork.com](https://e-inwork.com)

 ## Getting Started - Golang Profile Microservice
-### Run the Golang Profile Microservice and the [the Golang User Service](https://github.com/e-inwork-com/go-user-service)
+### Run the Golang Profile Microservice and the [the Golang User Microservice](https://github.com/e-inwork-com/go-user-service)
-#### The application will run two different microservices in one port 8000 using [Envoy](https://www.envoyproxy.io).
-For more detail, it can check on [docker-compose.py](https://github.com/e-inwork-com/go-user-service/blob/master/docker-compose.yml).
+#### This application will run two different microservices in one port 8000 using [Envoy](https://www.envoyproxy.io).
+More detail, please check [docker-compose.py](https://github.com/e-inwork-com/go-user-service/blob/master/docker-compose.yml).
 1. Install Docker
     - https://docs.docker.com/get-docker/
 2. Git clone this repository to your localhost, and from the terminal run below command: